xdrpp/stc/stc.1.md

 `$HOME/.config/stc`.
 Within the configuration directory are two
 subdirectories: `keys` and `networks`.

-Each file in `key` contains a signing key, which is either a single line of text representing a Stellar signing key in strkey format (starting with the letter "S"), or such a line of text symmetrically encrypted and ASCII armored by gpg.
+Each file in `keys` contains a signing key, which is either a single line of text representing a Stellar signing key in strkey format (starting with the letter "S"), or such a line of text symmetrically encrypted and ASCII armored by gpg.
 These are the key names supplied